gadossey/content-ops-starter/content/pages/index.md

           justifyContent: center
       type: FeaturedItem
     - title: >-
-        "The cookstove project has greatly improved our community's quality of life."
+        "The community projects have transformed our lives with better infrastructure and support."
       tagline: Testimonial 3
-      subtitle: 'Jane Walters, Kumasi'
+      subtitle: 'Ama Twumasi, Kumasi'
       text: >-
-        The training and employment opportunities provided by Man and Man have empowered many in our community.
+        From housing to healthcare, the support from Man and Man has been invaluable to our community.
+We feel more secure and hopeful for the future.
       image:
         url: /images/person-placeholder-light.png
-        altText: Jane Walters
+        altText: Ama Twumasi
         styles:
           self:
             borderRadius: full